-A paper by authors Martin B. Sweatman and Dimitrios Tsikritsis, titled 'Decoding Göbekli Tepe with archaeoastronomy: What does the fox say?' published in Mediterranean Archaeology and Archaeometry , vol 17, no. 1.
-(2017) proposed that a key purpose of the Göbekli Tepe site was to serve as an astronomical observatory to monitor comets and their meteor showers, principally of the Taurid system.
-They maintain the site is sky-centric and that reliefs and symbols on its pillars share vocabulary in recording events connected with the observation of this stream.
-Pillar 43 of Enclosure D, the cryptic ‘Tauroctony’ of Göbekli Tepe, received focus as a cenotaph remembering the cometary encounter proposed for causing the Younger Dryas event.
+Research by authors Martin B. Sweatman and Dimitrios Tsikritsis, titled 'Decoding Göbekli Tepe with archaeoastronomy: What does the fox say?' published in Mediterranean Archaeology and Archaeometry , vol 17, no. 1.
+2017 proposed that a key purpose of the Göbekli Tepe site was to monitor comets and their meteor showers, principally of the Taurid system.
+They maintain the site was an observatory and that reliefs and symbols on its pillars record events connected with this meteor stream.
+Pillar 43 of Enclosure D, the puzzling “Tauroctony” of Göbekli Tepe, received focus as a datestamp recording the cometary encounter that has been proposed for causing the Younger Dryas episode.

 Reproduction of Göbekli Tepe enclosure D. Credit: Alistair Coombs

 The research of Sweatman and Tsikritis clashed with opinions held by the current excavators whose interpretive schemes, following current archaeological trends, prioritise the site as a processor of social complexity and group identity building rather than an observatory.
 They also claimed, without basis or justification, that constellation mythologies only remained stable for about two thousand years.
 On a similar note, the fact its structures may have been roofed under pole and thatch for small or longer periods does not prevent sky objects, and ideas about them, entering the mythological world of the builders given the site’s hilltop location.
 The former head of excavation, Klaus Schmidt, was not personally keen on cultural astronomy but nevertheless made statements conducive to its interpretation.